Synthetixio/python-sdk/docs/source/guides/quickstart.md

 This library requires Python 3.8 or higher.
 It makes heavy use of the [web3.py](https://github.com/ethereum/web3.py) library for interacting with smart contracts.

-We recommend using a virtual environment to install the library and its dependencies.
+It is recommended to use a virtual environment to install the library and its dependencies.
 Use [venv](https://docs.python.org/3/library/venv.html) to create and manage this virtual environment:

 ```bash
 python3 -m venv env